 Farmers Conservation Alliance (FCA) is a nonprofit social enterprise working to benefit the environment and agriculture.

-In theory, FCA began in 1996 when the Farmers Irrigation District (FID) of Hood River, Oregon lost its irrigation infrastructure due to a severe flood event on the Hood River.
+IFCA began because of the Farmers Irrigation District (FID) of Hood River, Oregon who lost its irrigation infrastructure due to a severe flood event on the Hood River in 1996.

 Since this time, FCA has worked to receive regulatory approvals, establish a proof of concept, and prepare for widespread screen installations.
-Over the last six years, FCA has installed twenty-four fish screens in 4 states, in a variety of political, social, and terrain conditions.
-In addition, and perhaps most critical to FCA’s future success, FCA received National Marine Fisheries Service (NMFS) approval for the Farmers Screen in July 2011.
-This NMFS approval allows FCA to move beyond experimental technology installations and begin widespread national and international screen dissemination.
+Perhaps most critical to FCA’s success was receiving the National Marine Fisheries Service (NMFS) approval for the Farmers Screen, in July 2011.
+This NMFS approval allowed FCA to move beyond experimental technology and begin widespread national and international screen distribution.

 Informed by the work of the Farmers Screen™, FCA has developed the Irrigation Modernization Program.
 This program supports irrigation districts in realizing their vision of greater efficiency, conservation, and economic growth by developing comprehensive modernization strategies.

 To learn more, please visit: fcasolutions.org.